-Chester A. Evans, D.P.M., F.A.C.F.A.S., Chief Academic Officer

-John P. Nelson, D.P.M., Associate Dean of Clinics John A. Prior, D.P.M., Director of Clinics
+Chester A. Evans, D.P.M., F.A.C.F.A.S., Chief Academic Officer John P. Nelson, D.P.M., Associate Dean of Clinics

 THE PROGRAM

 A Doctor of Podiatric Medicine specializes in the prevention, diagnosis, and treatment, through both medical and surgical means, of diseases and disorders affecting the human foot, ankle, and leg.
 A podiatrist makes independent judgments, administers treatment, prescribes medications, and when necessary, performs surgery.